 With all the medical evidence we had, our appeal letter showed how his disability has prevented him from working in his occupation as a pharmacist or in any other occupation.
 The appeal argued that UNUM inappropriately relied on an incomplete medical report from their chosen IME physician.

-After receiving this letter and the medical proof in support of his disability from working as a pharmacist, UNUM reversed their denial decision and approved his long term disability benefits.
+After receiving this letter and the medical proof in support of his disability from working as a pharmacist, UNUM reversed its denial decision and approved his long term disability benefits.

 Because each client’s case is unique and has different facts, results similar to those in other clients’ cases are not guaranteed.